1215-tech/HomeLAB-Rev-1.7/README.md

  - Jellyfin
  - QBittorrent
  - Prowler (for Jellyfin)
- - VOIP since discord asks for IDs now (we have TS currently, may go with revolt we'll see)
+ - VOIP since discord asks for IDs now (Matrix based server; Likely Synapse -> Client; depends what support screen sharing currently Element and Cinny are the top contenders)
  - Hommar/Dashdot or both (need to properly set up the thing lol)
  - Some kind of remote access (currently tailscale)
  - UptimeKuma